dengste/org-caldav/README.md

 See the doc-string of `org-caldav-inbox` if you want more flexibility in where new items should be put.
-Instead of simply providing a file, you can also choose an existing entry or headline.
+Instead of simply providing a file, you can also choose an existing entry or headline, or put the entry under a datetree.

 #### Timezone problems